Iran, Islamic Republic of

 Home

 Wheat, rice, and barley are the country's major crops.
 The Iranian grain sector is highly regulated.
-Producers receive subsidised access to input costs such as fertiliser and pesticides, as well as a guaranteed support price for their crops.
+Producers receive subsidized access to input costs such as fertilizer and pesticides, as well as a guaranteed support price for their crops.

-Rice: Iran's total rice production stands at 2.2 million tons per annum whereas annual consumption is about three million tons (2008).
-UAE, Pakistan, India, Thiland, and Indonesia are some of the countries that Iran imports rice from to cover the consumption need.
+Rice: Iran's total rice production stands at 2.2 million tons per annum whereas annual consumption is about three million tons.
+UAE, Pakistan, India, Thailand, and Indonesia are some of the countries that Iran imports rice from to cover their consumption needs.
 The average per capita consumption of rice in Iran is 45.5 kg, which makes Iranians the 13th biggest rice consumers.
 Rice is mostly produced in northern Iran.
 Rice has been cultivated for many years in Mazandaran and Gilan Province of Iran.
-In Northern Province, many indica rice cultivars including Tarom, Gerdeh, Hashemi, Hasani, Neda and Gharib have been bred by farmers.
+In the Northern Province, many indica rice cultivars including Tarom, Gerdeh, Hashemi, Hasani, Neda, and Gharib have been bred by farmers.

 Pistachio: Iran ranks as the world's largest pistachio producer and exporter followed by USA and Turkey.
-After oil and carpets, pistachios are Iran's biggest exports: about 200,000 tons for $840 million in 2008.
-More than 350,000 people earn a living from the nut, most of them in vast groves of the desert oases in southeast.
-Iran's share in the global pistachio market reached 50 percent in 2010.
+After oil and carpets, pistachios are Iran's biggest exports: about 200,000 tons for $840 million.
+More than 350,000 people earn a living from the nut, most of them in vast groves of the desert oases in the southeast.
+Iran's share in the global pistachio market reached 50 percent.

-Tea: Iran traditionally is a tea drinker country with lots of tea farm lands in north of Iran.
-There are several tea packaging factories in Iran that either process the locally farmed tea or package the imported tea from India, Pakistan or other east Asian countries.
+Tea: Iran traditionally is a tea drinker country with lots of tea farmlands in the north of Iran.
+There are several tea packaging factories in Iran that either process the locally farmed tea or package the imported tea from India, Pakistan, or other East Asian countries.

 The Observatory of Economic Complexity - MIT (OEC)